-Large, secular companies understand the value of the personal image and the influence that person or celebrity has over others.
-Some corporations don’t wait for an admission or proof of guilt before distancing themselves, the risk of association is that strong.
+Large, secular companies understand the value of the personal image and the influence that a person or celebrity has over others.
+Some corporations don’t wait for admission or proof of guilt before distancing themselves, the risk of association is that strong.
 Now let’s hold our own associations and friendships up to that standard and see where they fall.

 “Do you always give your friends good example?”

 Are we a good example to our friends?
 Pretty simple question but I bet we try to wiggle around it by saying things like, “Well, what do you mean?
 Like, am I honest?
 Or do I use good manners?”
-If we are Christ followers, Christ imitators, Christians…I mean the whole package.
+If we are Christ-followers, Christ imitators, Christians…I mean the whole package.
 I mean, as the saying goes, “If you were to be arrested as a Christian, would there be enough evidence to convict you?”

 Here’s a simple analogy for you, if your friends stood in a room full of cigarette smoke, they would come out smelling like smoke.
-When your friends spend time with you, what characteristic do they come away from you with?
+When your friends spend time with you, what characteristics do they come away from you with?
 Now flip that question to consider the characteristics you come away from your friends with.

 “Do you profess Christ to your friends or are you sometimes afraid to make the sign of the cross and say grace before and after meals in their presence?”